HouzuoGuo/laitos/doc/Daemon: plain text sockets.md

 to attacks such as eavesdropping.

 ## Configuration
-1. Construct the following JSON object and place it under JSON key `TelegramBot` in configuration file.
+1. Construct the following JSON object and place it under JSON key `PlainSocketDaemon` in configuration file.
    The following properties are mandatory:
 <table>
 <tr>